henrythemes/jekyll-bootstrap-theme/introngs1502/labs/resequencing-analysis.md

 Normally, if you were working on your own project, you would want to write your output into your project directory also.
 However, since we're all sharing the same data, we've made these file read-only so that no one accidentally deletes them or writes over the raw data or someone else's output.

-Instead, you are going to write your output to the glob2 directory in your home directory.
+Instead, you are going to write your output to the glob directory in your home directory.
 Remember that your home directory can be represented by the '~' character.
 This may save you a lot of typing.
-The glob2 space is not backed up and is occasionally deleted, and is meant to be used for temporary storage.
+The glob space is not backed up and is occasionally deleted, and is meant to be used for temporary storage.
 (You could also write these files to your regular home directory space, but you may run out of space, and it is not good practice to keep large amounts of data in your home directory, so please do not do that.)

 This creates some complexity, because your input data and your output data are not in the same place.
 This is a common data processing problem, and one you should get used to dealing with.
 It does mean that you'll need to type a lot.
 There are a few ways to deal with this.